 Note: To part-year residents, you can choose whether non-resident form or resident form to file.
 Therefore, opt for the one that brings more benefits.

 Now, the important question arises: which one is more beneficial?

 Let’s take a quick example to best illustrate this situation

 Vivian is a part-year resident in Delaware.
 She has streams of income from Delaware during her period of non-residency of the tax year.
 In this case, filing Form 200-01 R will bring her more benefits.

 However, if during her period of non-residency, she earns her income from other states or even outside of the US, filing Form 200-02 NR will be more beneficial.

-2. What form to file and when to file?
+2. What forms to file and when to file?

 To non-residents, you need to file the 200-02 NR form to comply with the personal income tax law in Delaware.

 However, as mentioned above, as a part-year resident, you can choose between 200-01 R or 200-02 NR form to file, whichever is more advantageous to you.

 The due date for filing your individual income tax return is on or before April 30th each year.
 You can extend the time of filing by submitting Form 200EX prior to the due date.

 3. What is the process for filing your personal income tax in Delaware?

 Step 1: Complete the federal income tax and other states’ taxes